EnrcDamn/4000DB-NeuralAmp/README.md

-# Neural Amp and Distortion plugin - Akai 4000DB
+# Neural Amp guitar plugin — Akai 4000DB

 Guitar plugin made with JUCE, using black-box modelling with neural networks to reproduce the pre-amp section of my old Akai 4000DB reel-to-reel tape machine.